Gallawander/Coursera_ExData_Plotting2/README.md

              ylab = expression("total emissions of PM" [2.5]* " in tons")))
 ```

 **Plot 2 shows alternating increases and decreases in total emissions in Baltimore city from 1999 to 2008.
-However, in 2008, the *total* level of PM[2.5] Emissions was at its lowest point**
+However, in 2008, the *total* level of PM[2.5] Emissions was at its lowest point.**

 ![plot2](plot2.png)

 ### Question 3
 Of the four types of sources indicated by the **type** (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for **Baltimore City**?
 Which have seen increases in emissions from 1999–2008?
 Use the **ggplot2** plotting system to make a plot answer this question.

-At first, we need to prepare data for plotting.
-We summarize the NEI dataset to obtain sum of `Emissions` for particular year, filter for Baltimore city and split according to the source `type`
+Data preparation - we summarized the NEI dataset to obtain sum of `Emissions` for particular year, filtered it out for Baltimore city and split according to the source `type`.
 ```
 NEI_summarized <- NEI %>%
   as_tibble() %>%